robertorosero/pyhtonmig/Doc/library/socketserver.rst

 finished requests and to use :func:`select` to decide which request to work on next (or whether to handle a new incoming request).
 This is particularly important for stream services where each client can potentially be connected for a long time (if threads or subprocesses cannot be used).
+See :mod:`asyncore` for another way to manage this.

-.. % XXX should data and methods be intermingled, or separate?
-.. % how should the distinction between class and instance variables be
+..
+XXX should data and methods be intermingled, or separate? how should the distinction between class and instance variables be drawn?
-.. % drawn?

 Server Objects